Emaad-Mir/emaad-fastpages/_posts/2023-02-27-CPT-Writeup-and-Video-Submission.md

 #### Call One

-The first call results from the word "" being guessed correctly in seven lives or less.
+The first call results from the word "Aesthetics" being guessed correctly in seven lives or less.

 #### Call Two

-The second call results from the word "" not being guessed in the seven lives given.
+The second call results from the word "Intelligent" not being guessed in the seven lives given.

 ### 3.d.ii.